insight-chain/inb-go/README.md

    production node endpoint by default.
 E.g.
    `ginb attach <datadir>/testnet/ginb.ipc`.
 Windows users are not affected by this.
- * Instead of connecting the main Inb network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.
+ * Instead of connecting the main INB network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.

 *Note: Although there are some internal protective measures to prevent transactions from